-We estimate that the need for ACTs will rise between 2015 (1.37 billion) and 2018 (1.46 billion), largely in line with population growth among at-risk populations (Figure 1).
-This is driven by estimates of 13.7 billion fevers in 2015 among-at-risk populations, approximately 10% of which likely were associated with detectable parasitemia.
-While associated with malaria infection, not all of these fevers were necessarily caused by malaria, and thus, we expect estimations of antimalarial need (based on malaria prevalence applied to febrile incidence) to be greater than reported malaria case estimates; these estimates should be interpreted as a high ceiling to the overall need for antimalarial medicines, rather than as a guide to a necessary volume of ACTs that must be achieved by manufacturers and whose procurement must be funded by governments and donor agencies.
-Substantial reductions in this measure of antimalarial need will require additional large and sustained reductions in malaria prevalence in areas of risk and/or elimination of malaria from large areas (i.e., shrinking the malaria map) - both of which are longer-term objectives.
+We estimate that the need for ACTs will rise between 2016 (929M) and 2019 (987M), largely in line with population growth among at-risk populations.
+(Figure 3) This is driven by estimates of 15B fevers in 2016 among-at-risk populations, approximately 6% of which likely were associated with detectable parasitemia.
+While associated with P.falciparum malaria infection, not all of these fevers were necessarily caused by P.falciparum malaria, and thus, we expect estimations of antimalarial need (based on P.falciparum malaria prevalence applied to febrile incidence) to be greater than reported malaria case estimates; these estimates should be interpreted as a high ceiling to the overall need for antimalarial medicines, rather than as a guide to a necessary volume of ACTs that must be produced by manufacturers and whose procurement must be funded by governments and donor agencies.
+Substantial reductions in this measure of antimalarial need will require additional large and sustained reductions in P.falciparum malaria prevalence in areas of risk and/or elimination of malaria from large areas (i.e., shrinking the malaria map) - both of which are longer-term objectives.